smartdevicelink/sdl_evolution/proposals/NNNN-cloud_client_library_phase_1.md

 - Not all cloud applications will be written in Java, likely not even the majority.
 - JVM's will have different performance based on their integrations into specific hardware and operating systems
 - Some code in the `sdl_java_common` library will become a bit fragmented to allow for adaptability between platforms
-- If phased two is agreed upon, there would be two ways to implement SDL into the cloud/embedded.
+- If phase two is agreed upon, there would be two ways to implement SDL into the cloud/embedded.
 This would require maintenance to both.
-However, this library would need most of its maintenance for the Android library anyways.
+However, this library would receive most of its maintenance from work on the SDL Android library.
+- Some helpful Android specific items will be lost, for example annotations are not available in Java.
+The library might be able to be distributed with the common java.
+- The BSON extension used for the Android library currently uses the common code of the C library.
+It might make more sense to create a pure Java BSON library instead of making JNI bindings for a number of architectures.

 ## Impact on existing code